luisbalzam22/test-repository01/README.md

 //First local modification of readme file for fetching and pulling examples
 //Now first remote modification...
 //Now first remote modification to merge remotely with master branch
+//Now local modification to cause conflict with remote modification and commit